-SMC 19.46.150 requires a minimum number of bicycle parking spaces equal to 5% of the number of parking spaces provided, or 9 bicycle parking spaces for the project.
-A minimum of 75% of the bicycle parking spaces must also be secured or lockable, such as bike lockers, or 7 secured bicycle parking spaces for the project.
-The project complies with the bicycle parking requirements by providing 14 bicycle parking spaces, 10 of which are secured lockers and 4 bike racks.
+SMC 19.46.150 requires a minimum number of bicycle parking spaces equal to 5% of the number of parking spaces provided, or nine bicycle parking spaces for the project.
+A minimum of 75% of the bicycle parking spaces must also be secured or lockable, such as bike lockers, or seven secured bicycle parking spaces for the project.
+The project complies with the bicycle parking requirements by providing 14 bicycle parking spaces, 10 of which are secured lockers and four bike racks.
 The bicycle parking spaces will be placed near the building entries on the ground-level per Design Guidelines.

-TDM Program: Based on the reductions required for other similar FAR projects in Peery Park, staff recommends the implementation of a Transportation Demand Management (TDM) Plan that will achieve a minimum of 20% reduction in total daily vehicle trips and a 25% reduction in daily peak hour trips.
+TDM Program: Based on the reductions required for other higher-intensity projects, staff recommends the implementation of a Transportation Demand Management (TDM) Plan that will achieve a minimum of 20% reduction in total daily vehicle trips and a 25% reduction in daily peak hour trips.